mattst/SublimeMissingFindPanelKeys/README.md

 #### Changing the Keys

-To change the keys just copy and paste the relevant binding from the keymap file ([Linux](https://github.com/mattst/SublimeMissingFindPanelKeys/blob/master/Default%20(Linux).sublime-keymap), [OSX](https://github.com/mattst/SublimeMissingFindPanelKeys/blob/master/Default%20(OSX).sublime-keymap), [Windows](https://github.com/mattst/SublimeMissingFindPanelKeys/blob/master/Default%20(Windows).sublime-keymap)) into your user keys file and change the key bindings to whatever you want.
+To change the keys just copy and paste the relevant binding from the default keymap file, `Menu --> Preferences --> Package Settings --> MissingFindPanelKeys` / GitHub links [Linux](https://github.com/mattst/SublimeMissingFindPanelKeys/blob/master/Default%20(Linux).sublime-keymap), [OSX](https://github.com/mattst/SublimeMissingFindPanelKeys/blob/master/Default%20(OSX).sublime-keymap), [Windows](https://github.com/mattst/SublimeMissingFindPanelKeys/blob/master/Default%20(Windows).sublime-keymap), into your user keys file and change the key bindings to whatever you want.

-Note that the incredibly useful [PackageResourceViewer](https://packagecontrol.io/packages/PackageResourceViewer) plugin is designed to make package changes like this with speed and ease - installing it and learning how to use it will save you a lot of time in the long run.
+Note that the incredibly useful [PackageResourceViewer](https://packagecontrol.io/packages/PackageResourceViewer) plugin is designed to make package changes with speed and ease - installing it and learning how to use it will save you a lot of time in the long run.

 ### License